-Useful things to know about the RG351P-M-V-MP functions, settings and shortcuts
+Useful things to know about the RG351-503-552 handheld functions, settings and shortcuts

-This article provides tips, pointers and best practice for using your specific Anbernic 351 device and its varied operating systems.
+This article provides tips, pointers and best practice for using your specific Anbernic 351, 503 & 552 devices and varied operating systems.

 Please keep in mind that we provide generic guidance on how each operating system works and there may be differences between systems and versions.